 Rob Falke, President, National Comfort Institute -- an HVAC-based training company, adds "balancing is the single-most important step that can be taken to assure your systems produce comfort and operate efficiently."

 In this article, I'll share ways you can do-it-yourself to adjust (balance) your airflow for comfort.
+A comfort balance is as simple as checking whether a room feels comfortably conditioned.
 Then, I'll share ways that may require a HVAC professional and I'll help you understand how a technician will go about actually balancing a residential system.
+This may require installing dampers or moving registers.